AppScreenShots

 A/B Testing Your Screenshot Sets

 Always A/B test your screenshot sets.
 The App Store and Google Play both support store listing experiments.
 Run tests for at least two weeks to get statistically significant results.
 Test one variable at a time — either the order of screenshots or the design of a single frame.
+Testing both simultaneously makes it impossible to attribute results.

 Key Metrics to Track

-• Conversion rate (impressions → downloads)
+• Conversion rate (impressions → downloads): The primary measure of screenshot effectiveness

 Tools and Workflows